YofaGh/MangaScraper/README.md

 > - set the chapter numbers to download when downloading a single manga

 ## Sources
 > There are various sources implemented so far.
 They inherit from M_Manga class.
-> They're implemented differently based on the website's source code
+> They're implemented differently based on the website's source code.
-> To use them they're included in sources_dict in assets.py file
+> To use them, they're included in sources_dict in assets.py file.

 ## Download Single Manga
-> When downloading a single manga using do_single.py following informations should be provided:
+> When downloading a single manga using do_single.py, following informations should be provided:
 > - source of manga
 > - url of manga
 > - chapters you want to download. which can be set with [-a, -l, -r, -c] arguments.